 Edinburgh’s rugged younger brother, Glasgow, is beginning to come up trumps in terms of city breaks.

 After hosting the Commonwealth Games in 2014, the world has their eyes on this Scottish city and there’s no better time to visit.
 The city has been rejuvenated by the spotlight of the games and locals are happy to see their tourism industry begin to rocket.
+This means that you have more hotels to choose from, for your Glasgow visit.
 However, the things that have always made Glasgow great are still present too; their Victorian architecture, kicking music scene and stunning art galleries.

 You could easily spend a few days exploring both the Glasgow School of Art and the Kelvingrove Art Gallery and Museum, both of which are encased in beautiful old buildings.